pcapel/tmux-nvim-bridge/README.md

 # Lua Slime
 Tslime, but ported to lua.

+## Goals
+The primary goal of this project is to learn how to develop a plugin in Lua.
+However, along the way I do think that it would be nice to improve the ergonomics of the slime interface.

+The first thing that comes to mind is exposing an easier way to switch up the target session/window/pane.

 ## tslime.vim
 This is a simple vim script to send portion of text from a vim buffer to a